What Are The Benefits Of Exposure Therapy?

 - Trauma

 According to a recent study with an exploratory multiple baseline design, exposure therapy may also be beneficial for people who experience social anxiety disorder (SAD) that is paired with stuttering.
-Exposure therapy can help people who stutter due to social anxiety because they can have opportunities to be exposed to social situations and make a plan with their speech language pathologist on how to manage their stutter in these situations.
+It can help people who stutter due to social anxiety because they can have opportunities to be exposed to social situations and make a plan with their speech language pathologist on how to manage their stutter in these situations.

-Potential benefits of exposure therapy
+Potential benefits of exposure therapy for cognitive behavioral treatment

 The benefits of exposure therapy depend on factors such as the therapist's specialization, the condition being treated, and the participant’s willingness to engage in the therapy.
 At it’s best, exposure therapy can be a powerful tool to help with anxiety and fear-based mental conditions by working to decrease the avoidances of the fear and any symptoms associated with facing them.
 A recent meta-analysis shows that it can be an effective treatment for conditions involving post-traumatic stress and others.
-Exposure therapy can have many important benefits.
+It can have many important benefits.

 First, exposure therapy can decrease the client's sensitivity to sights and sounds that can trigger them into feeling that danger is nearby, thus breaking the negative associations.
-Exposure therapy may also help an individual learn to accept fear when it’s natural and learn how to live with it without becoming paralyzed or panic-stricken (especially in the case of panic disorders).
+It may also help an individual learn to accept fear when it’s natural and learn how to live with it without becoming paralyzed or panic-stricken (especially in the case of panic disorders).
 Exposure therapy can help the client build personal agency because participants often realize that they have control over their thoughts which can impact their feelings.
 Finally, exposure therapy can decrease anxiety and help improve their daily functioning.

-Seeking prolonged exposure and virtual reality treatments for fear-based disorders
+Seeking virtual reality treatment for anxiety

 Fear- or anxiety-based mental health disorders such as PTD, OCD, and others mentioned here can negatively impact a person’s daily functioning and cause significant distress.
 While your primary care physician may be able to provide you with resources on these conditions, they do not have expertise in clinical psychology.
 Finding a licensed therapist that fits with your personality and needs is a good place to start.
 Exposure therapy is one potential treatment option that may help.
 If you are or suspect you may be experiencing a disorder like this, speaking with a mental health professional can help.
 They can evaluate your specific situation and recommend therapy accordingly, whether that includes exposure therapy or other types.
 General cognitive behavioral therapy (CBT), for example, is also commonly used to treat a variety of anxiety disorders by helping the individual learn to recognize and shift flawed or unhealthy thought patterns that are causing distress.
 Exposure therapy falls under the CBT umbrella.
 Depending on your situation, various aspects of CBT may be used in exposure therapy.